SourceCode1037/SUGPool/README.md

 ```
 ### Datasets

 A collection of benchmark datasets for graph classification and regression is publicly available at [here](https://chrsmrrs.github.io/datasets/).
-You can change the dataset by modifing the ```args.dataset``` in the following code statement, the program will automatically create a folder called ```data``` to store the datasets.
+You can change the dataset by modifing the ```args.dataset``` in the following code statement, and the program will automatically create a folder called ```data``` to store the datasets.

 ```python
 dataset = TUDataset(os.path.join('data', args.dataset), name=args.dataset)